American POW Escape

 George returned to the Camp with all the information safely stored in his head.
 He met Colonel Reybold, Allied Camp Commander, to request that he be permitted to escape with another officer.
 This was agreed and the officer selected was Ed Ed.
 A simplified plan was put into place, with Ed suggesting scaling the wall was to have the best chance of success.
 Lt Blacker, the only survivor of a C47 that was shot down near Bouley Bay three months earlier, suggested they could make a ladder using George’s crutches and a bent iron poker.
 A list of all the men at the camp was written on toilet paper and Colonel Reybold and Lt Blacker wrote letters to their families for the escapees to pass on.
 Just before dawn on the 7th of January Ed and George escaped over the wall & barbwire fence via the improvised ladder.
 Two dummy body shapes were left in their beds to fool the guards making regular checks.
 This worked very well and it was not until after 10 am the two were reported as missing.

 They made their way through Harve des Pas and followed the 60cm gauge railway only changing the route slightly to avoid gun positions.
-The first property George and Ed visited were ‘Saltaugh Samarès’, this was about a few miles east of the camp.
+The first property George and Ed visited were ‘Saltaugh Samarès’, which was about a few miles east of the camp.
 The house belonged to the Laurens family and the Americans arrived there at 8 am.
 The family provided George and Ed with tea and scones.
 Both noticed that their presence was causing some alarm and decided to shelter in the rough.
 They dug a slit trench about half a mile from the house and camouflaged it with brambles and leaves.
 They lived in the trench for a few days during which the weather turned to rain, sleet then snow.
 Relief was provided by the Laurens who left warm food and clothes at a prearranged point close to their house.

 Proclamation Courtesy of Jersey Heritage